Fhemiee/Project/README.md

 Detail of the Overall Process

-When explaining the project to a recruiter, focus on the main objectives, the approach you took, and the key results:

 Objective:
 "The goal of the project was to enhance order fulfillment speed, reduce errors, and improve overall efficiency in our warehouse processes."